 To reduce the chance of injury in case of an accident or a sudden stop, always keep the glove box door closed while driving.

 Garage door opener

-Garage door openers manufactured under the license from HomeLink® and can be programmed to operate garage doors, estate gates, security lighting, etc.
+The garage door opener (HomeLink® Universal Transceiver) is manufactured under license from HomeLink® and can be programmed to operate garage doors, gates, entry doors, door locks, home lighting systems, and security systems, etc.